 “The goal is to grow a new industry in Finland based on hydrogen and P2X products, which supports the renewal of the manufacturing industry and grows technology companies in the field into internationally leading suppliers.

 “Achieving the goal also requires investments in electricity and hydrogen transmission networks, which must be developed in a sustainable way in terms of land use and regions, aiming for the most efficient utilization of electricity, hydrogen and its production by-products, such as heat and oxygen.”

 The government also says that it will speed up the use of hydrogen in industry, transport and balancing electricity networks.

-The UK is due to introduce a slightly different Contracts for Difference scheme for green H2 this year, which would offer a subsidy representing “the difference between a ‘strike price’ reflecting the cost of producing hydrogen and a ‘reference price’ reflecting the market value of hydrogen”.
+This is likely to offer a subsidy representing “the difference between a ‘strike price’ reflecting the cost of producing hydrogen and a ‘reference price’ reflecting the market value of hydrogen”.